 Bonus: Tree-of-Heaven (Ailanthus altissima)

 Tree of Heaven (Ailanthus altissima) is known by a number of names – stinking sumac, Chinese sumac, varnishtree and stinktree.
 No matter what you call it, it is no angel.
 The tree of heaven is a rapidly growing deciduous tree native to China.
-Its ease of establishment, rapid growth and absence of insect or disease problems made it popular when planning urban landscaping.
-It is a prolific seed producer and can thrive in even the most unfavorable conditions with little management – making it a common invasive tree found throughout the U.S. What does this tree have to do with Valentine’s Day?
+Its ease of establishment, rapid growth and absence of insect or disease problems, unfortunately, made it popular when planning urban landscaping.
+It is a prolific seed producer and can thrive in even the most unfavorable conditions with little management – making it a common, nasty, invasive tree found throughout the U.S. What does this tree have to do with Valentine’s Day?
 After a leaf falls off a twig, it creates what is known as a leaf scar.
-The Tree-of-Heaven is known for its large heart shaped lead scars that are easy to spot when it’s without leaves.
+The Tree-of-Heaven is known for being invasive – and for its large heart shaped leaf scars that are easy to spot when it’s without leaves.